 Tiles will resize to fit the height and width of the screen (default).

 Tiles will not resize.
-Specify the Height and Width of the dashboard.
+Specify the Height and Width of the Dashboard.

 Use the Snap to Grid icon to choose if tiles should snap to the grid lines.

-Tip: Older dashboards default to Canvas Fit: None and snapping off.
+Note: Legacy Dashboards default to Canvas Fit: None and snapping off.

 Select a tile, then click the tile menu icon to access some additional options for managing tiles.

-You can Delete a tile from the dashboard.
+You can Delete a tile from the Dashboard.
 You can Copy a tile then Paste it next to another.
 You can Expand a tile to temporarily fill the screen, then Collapse it back into place.
-And you can Refresh the data in Reports and Visualizations.
+And you can Refresh the data in reports and visualizations.

 Select a tile, then click the Style tab to access the options for changing its appearance.

 Click Tile Fit to choose how the tile scales fit to he screen.
 This option is not available for filters or ExpressView visualizations.